Our Rainforest Futures

 Rainforest Connections - to enable shared learning between rainforest restoration projects within Scotland’s rainforest and beyond.

-Scoping work to establish focus and activity strands viable at each of the three rainforest hubs – Morvern, Argyll and Torridon – including rationale for area Rainforest Squads, based on lessons learned from Argyll development work.
+Scoping work to establish focus and activity strands viable at each of the three rainforest hubs and how these can support work across the rainforest zone.
+This will include the rationale for area rainforest restoration squads.

 Development of a menu of management activity for capital grants, including criteria, application process, terms and conditions, supported by the findings of the current ACT/ASR FIRNS-funded project – ‘Saving Scotland’s Rainforest with Natural Capital’.